-Guests can “wine and dine” tasting local, traditional and international cuisine at our restaurant either to the terrace area of the hotel or by the sea next to the beach (snacks and beverages are also available).
+Our guests can “wine and dine” tasting local, traditional and international cuisine at our restaurant either to the terrace area of the hotel or by the sea next to the beach (snacks and beverages are also available).

-Use your phone for restaurant reservations, order from the menu, access to activities, make special requests and order a room service that will be specially packaged and delivered directly to the door.
+Additionaly they can use their phone for restaurant reservations, order from the menu, access to activities, make special requests and order a room service that will be specially packaged and delivered directly to the door.

 The Faedra Beach Hotel and the Faedra Coffee Restaurant provides free sunbeds plus beach service and parking spot.